awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.mysql80-upgrade-procedure.md

 ## Post\-upgrade cleanup for Aurora MySQL version 3<a name="AuroraMySQL.mysql80-post-upgrade"></a>

- After you finish upgrading any Aurora MySQL version 1 or 2 clusters to Aurora MySQL version 3, you can perform these other cleanup actions:
+After you finish upgrading any Aurora MySQL version 2 clusters to Aurora MySQL version 3, you can perform these other cleanup actions:
 +  Create new MySQL 8\.0–compatible versions of any custom parameter groups\.
 Apply any necessary custom parameter values to the new parameter groups\.
 +  Update any CloudWatch alarms, setup scripts, and so on to use the new names for any metrics whose names were affected by inclusive language changes\.
 For a list of such metrics, see [Inclusive language changes for Aurora MySQL version 3](Aurora.AuroraMySQL.Compare-v2-v3.md#AuroraMySQL.8.0-inclusive-language)\.
 +  Update any AWS CloudFormation templates to use the new names for any configuration parameters whose names were affected by inclusive language changes\.
 For a list of such parameters, see [Inclusive language changes for Aurora MySQL version 3](Aurora.AuroraMySQL.Compare-v2-v3.md#AuroraMySQL.8.0-inclusive-language)\.